netmute/macos_cli_tools/README.md

 **Why use it:**
 Administrators can script group management tasks, such as adding users to groups or setting up permissions, essential for managing multi-user systems.

+**Usage example:**

+- Add a user to the admin group:
+  `sudo dseditgroup -o edit -a username -t user admin`

 ---